Basvdbrink1998/Entry-linking-in-18th-century-VOC-slave-archives/README.md

 ## Technologies used
 All code is written in Python 3.6

+Most code is written iside Python notebooks using Jupyter notebook

 All requirements can be found in requirements.txt

 ## Top-level directory layout